CBDA Distillate – The new hemp oil

 Chronic anxiety and stress can drain your energy, cause sleep disruptions, and put strain on your relationships.
 While everyone deals with stress and anxiety, for some people it can become a debilitating condition, and a medical professional should be consulted to diagnose the condition.

 Hemp plant products are being used by many people as an alternative support for their anxiety and stress.
 Because CBDA from cannabis is new to the market, not as many people are familiar with its ability to support mental wellness.
 However, many people who try it are advocating for it since its benefits may be significantly improved compared to CBD.

 CBDA activates 5HT1A receptors, which is a known regulator of serotonin, and a target of the SSRI (selective serotonin reuptake inhibitor) class of drugs.
 Additionally, because CBDA has such high absorption, it becomes much more cost affordable since a lower dose is needed.

 We recommend 30mg to 50mg per serving to start, and go with the same dose for at least 3-4 days before deciding if more or less is necessary.
 Because CBDA is so new, we have to use studies on CBD to get a range for dosing amounts.
 Other studies have that taking CBDA on an empty stomach can improve absorption, so that may be an option for taking it when you wake up in the morning.
 For more information on the right dosing strategies, check out our CBDA dosage guide.

-CBDA distillate is the new evolution of cannabis plant medicine.
+CBDA distillate is the new evolution of cannabis plant medicine, and with minimal side effects, is a potent boost to your health.
 However, the FDA has not approved CBDA to treat cure or prevent any conditions.
 It has approved CBD for a limited number of medical conditions, such as epilepsy, under the brand name Epidiolex.
 We recommend that anyone taking CBDA should consult with their physician if they are on medications that may have drug-drug interactions with cannabinoids.